Hoya Kerrii Plant Care + Tips

 Buy it below now.

 I keep my Hoya in a bright window with 6+ hours of daily sun during the summer time.
-Although they can get by with less light, they just aren’t as happy.
+Although they can get by with less light, they just aren’t quite as happy.

 Now that summer is starting to fade into fall, my Hoya still is in the same window, but he doesn’t get near the amount of direct sunlight.
 They will still thriving with indirect light, but it may slow down their growth a little bit.